 General Security Concerns FAQ

-Answer: Appliance telemetry is stored in Cisco USA-based datacenters.
+Appliance telemetry is stored in Cisco US-based data centers.

 Below details operation, the type of data (by description), and a sample data to demonstrate the information that would be transmitted: